mortii/anki-morphs/docs/src/user_guide/usage/progression.md

 ![progression-morph-evaluation-mode.png](../../img/progression-morph-evaluation-mode.png)

 This can be freely changed regardless of the mode specified in the [general settings](../setup/settings/general.md).
-However, if using morph priorities from a custom .csv file, one must be sure as always that the .csv file is compatible with the morph evaluation mode, e.g. if you are using a [lemma-only priority file](../setup/prioritizing.md#custom-lemma-priority-files), then you can only evaluate by lemma.
+However, if using morph priorities from a custom `.csv` file, one must be sure as always that the file is compatible with the morph evaluation mode, e.g. if you are using a [lemma-only priority file](../setup/prioritizing.md#custom-lemma-priority-files), then you can only evaluate by lemma.

 ## Results